MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Introduction

-\ac{MPPI} utilizes the parallelization offered by GPUs.
-First introduced in \cite{williams2016aggressive}, \ac{MPPI} is a stochastic optimization \ac{MPC} algorithm derived using the information theoretic dualities between relative entropy and free energy.
+First introduced in \cite{williams2016aggressive}, \ac{MPPI} is a stochastic \ac{MPC} algorithm derived using the information theoretic dualities between relative entropy and free energy.
 Experiments in \cite{williams2016aggressive} included off-road navigation using the GT-Autorally vehicle \cite{goldfain2019autorally} and demonstrated for the first time utilization of GPU for sampling-based \ac{MPC} on real hardware.
-Follow-up works included the derivation of \ac{MPPI} for the case of non-affine dynamics \cite{williams2017information,williams2018information} and extensions to multi-layer control architectures that incorporate the benefits of Differential Dynamic Programming to increase robustness to disturbances and model errors.
-These extensions include the Tube-based \ac{MPPI} \cite{williams2018robust}, \ac{RMPPI} \cite{gandhi2021robust} architectures which consists of two layers of control.
+Follow-up works included the derivation of \ac{MPPI} for the case of non-affine dynamics \cite{williams2017information,williams2018information} and extensions to multi-layer control architectures that incorporate the benefits of \ac{iLQR} to increase robustness to disturbances and model errors.
+These extensions include the Tube-based \ac{MPPI} \cite{williams2018robust}, \ac{RMPPI} \cite{williams2019model,gandhi2021robust} architectures which consists of two layers of control.
+Further discussion of extensions to \ac{MPPI} is left to \cref{subsec:other_mppi_variations}.